Cozy Peach Kitchen

 • Make a well in the center of the dry ingredients.
 Pour the wet ingredients into the dry ingredients (pumpkin puree, soy milk, light brown sugar, maple syrup, olive oil, vanilla extract).
 Stir with a wooden spoon until just combined.
 It's okay if there are a few small lumps remaining in the batter.

-• Fill 9 muffin tins until almost full, about ¼ cup batter per tin.
-Place the muffins on the middle rack of the oven.
-Bake for 18-20 minutes, until a toothpick inserted in the center, comes out clean.
+• Spoon the muffin batter into the prepared muffin cups, a little less than ¼ cup of batter each.
+Bake for 18-20 minutes, or until a toothpick inserted in the center, comes out clean.

 • Remove from oven and let rest for 5 minutes.
 Gently turn the muffins out onto a cooling rack to cool.
 Enjoy!